hpc-unibe-ch/hpc-unibe-ch.github.io/docs/hpc-workspaces/management.md

 - primary group members
 - secondary group members (optional) member lists can be selected one by one or as a comma separated list of Campus accounts (see [Import Bulk User](#import-bulk-user))

+!!! attention ""
+    All members need to have their account activated for UBELIX, otherwise the process will fail and need manual intervention.
+See [Account Activation](../getting-Started/account.md#account-activation)

 [//]: # (TODO remove when fixed)